Systemic Therapy and Chemoradiation in Advanced Localised Pancreatic Cancer - 2 (SCALOP-2)

 9. Written informed consent obtained

-10. Women of child-bearing potential must have negative serum or urine pregnancy test within 14 days prior to registration, must agree to use a highly effective contraception method during GEMABX treatment and for 30 days after last administration of GEMABX and to use an acceptable contraception method during chemoradiotherapy and for 6 months after completion of all treatment.
+10. Women of child-bearing potential (APPENDIX 6) must have negative serum or urine pregnancy test within 14 days prior to registration, must agree to use a highly effective contraception method during GEMABX treatment and for 6 months after last administration of GEMABX and to use an acceptable contraception method during chemoradiotherapy and for 6 months after completion of all treatment.
+(For a definition of highly effective and acceptable contraceptive methods see section 10.8)

-11. Male patients must be surgically sterile or must agree to use a condom during GEMABX treatment and for 90 days after last administration of GEMABX, and to use a condom during chemoradiotherapy and for three months after completion of chemoradiotherapy.
+11. Male patients must be surgically sterile or must agree to use a condom during GEMABX treatment and for 6 months after last administration of GEMABX, and to use a condom during chemoradiotherapy and for three months after completion of chemoradiotherapy or, whichever date comes last.

 Exclusion criteria: